 The 23-year-old used the jet to travel to Brazil for World Cup qualifying matches and holidays.

-Iagaro Jung Martins, an auditor with Brazil’s tax agency, said that Neymar is unlikely to go to jail if he pays what regulators say he owes.
+Iagaro Jung Martins, an auditor with Brazil's tax agency, told The Associated Press that Neymar is not likely to go to jail if he pays what regulators say he owes.